-On May 2, 2012, the city council of Hot represe unanimously passed a resolution in support of an amendment to overturn the Citizens United decision, and providing that corporations are not people.
+- corporations are not people and do not have the same rights as citizens by a three to one margin. - On May 2, 2012, the city council of Flor some sunanimously pessed a resolution in support of an amendment to overturn the Citizens United decision, and providing that corporations are not people.